tormi/WunderWay/working-with-clients/winning-new-clients/winning-clients-start-process.md

 When an opportunity comes to us we follow a clear process to assess it and then work towards a proposal.

+## Notify the Sales Manager in the country office
+Each country office should have one person who is aware of all the current opportunities.
+Please let them know about this new one.

+## Add the Client and the Opportunity to our CRM
+To make sure we keep track of our work properly, and do things at the right time, please start by making sure everything is set up correctly in our CRM system.
+The project lead should also be responsible for keeping this up to date as the sale progresses.

 ## Start the documentation
 Set up a folder in Google Drive for the client and the project, and set up the folder structure.
 Upload all the documentation we have there.